Rafał Blechacz (2014)Poland - Artist Website »

-Polish pianist Rafal Blechacz (pronounced Ra-FAW BLEH-hawtch) has been praised as “one of the pianistic giants of our time” (The Sunday Times).
+Polish pianist Rafał Blechacz (pronounced Ra-FAW BLEH-hawtch) has been praised as “one of the pianistic giants of our time” (The Sunday Times).

-In 2005, Blechacz was named the uncontested winner of the prestigious International Chopin Piano Competition – the first Polish musician to win the competition in 30 years.
-In addition, he was awarded First Prize as well as all the special prizes of the competition – a feat no other pianist has achieved.
-He has performed in Europe, Japan and North America to critical acclaim, and he has ensured himself a huge following among piano aficionados.
+In 2005, Mr. Blechacz was named the uncontested winner of the prestigious International Chopin Piano Competition, becoming the first Polish musician to win the competition in 30 years.
+In addition to first prize, he was awarded all of the special prizes of the competition–a feat no other pianist has achieved.
+He has performed in Europe, Japan, and North America to critical acclaim and ensured himself a huge following among piano aficionados.

-Born in 1985 in Poland, Blechacz began piano lessons at the age of five.
-Three years later he enrolled at the Arthur Rubinstein State Music School in Bydgoszcz and went on to study at the city’s Feliks Nowowiejski Academy of Music, where he graduated in 2007.
+Born in 1985 in Poland, Mr. Blechacz began piano lessons at the age of five.
+Three years later he enrolled at the Arthur Rubinstein State Music School in Bydgoszcz and went on to study at the city’s Feliks Nowowiejski Academy of Music, from which he graduated in 2007.

 An exclusive recording artist for Deutsche Grammophon since 2006, Mr. Blechacz has recorded five CDs for this prestigious label.